turbonomic/tbutil/tools/template.md

 ## Starting points.

-Refer to [README.md](../docs/README.md) for high-level overview of TBUtil.
+Refer to [README.md](../docs/README.md) for a high-level overview of TBUtil.

 Refer to [QUICK-INSTALL.md](../docs/QUICK-INSTALL.md) for: